windowsrefund/grayscale-theme/README.md

 ## Installation

 This assumes you are running some Debian-like distro.
-The following steps have been verified on Ubuntu 24.04:
+The following steps have been verified on Ubuntu 24.04.
+Notice we will apply a small patch to the Qtractor mixer before compiling.

 ```sh
   sudo apt-get build-dep qtractor